JamesG321/Robot-Laser-tag/README.md

 ## Getting Started

-This project is built using BeagleBone black boards.
+This project is built using
+[Beaglebone black](https://beagleboard.org/black) boards for the robot and the controller.
 Being famliar with c and linux and how to connect to a host (the boards) via USB to run code is recommended.

+Building a similar system using different parts is possible, but adjusting the GPIOs and board interface variables accordingly is required.

 ## Documentation